 The Eastern Himalayan spruce bark beetle, Ips schmutzenhoferi, is a serious pest of Picea spinulosa and Pinus wallichiana in Bhutan.
-In Selela FMU major chunk of bark beetle sanitation operation was carried out between 2014 and 2018.
-Total of 665 number of trees equivalent to 2953.47 m3 in standing volume from 51.72 ha of land were operated to avoid further spreading.

-In most of the infested stands, mortality of trees was observed in the patch form and this could be because of root-to-root contact of the fungus.
+In Zonglela FMU major chunk of bark beetle sanitation operation was carried out between 2012 and 2021.
+Total of 88 ha of area was bought under bark beetle sanitation to avoid further spreading.
+In most of the infested stands, mortality of trees was observed in the patch form and this could be because of root-toroot contact of the fungus.
 To our understanding, stands would have infested by bark beetles after weakening the trees with damage to the root system by root rot.
 The other probable causes of beetle outbreak could be because of poor management and harvesting practices.
 With incidents of outbreak of spruce bark beetle over past years, there are possibility of pest and diseases outbreak any time during this plan period.
 Therefore, periodic monitoring to detect any outbreak of pest and diseases should be conducted by FMU and NRDCL.
 Immediate reports should be made to concern CFO and seek approval for immediate sanitation from head of the Department.